Gardasil...can I get it if I already have HPV?

 There are more than 40 types of HPV that are passed through sexual contact.
 In men, some types of HPV can cause genital warts, while other types can cause penile, anal, or head and neck cancers.
 The types of HPV that can cause genital warts are not the same as the types that can cause cancer.
 However, keep in mind that a healthy immune system is usually able to clear the HPV virus, or at least suppress it, over time.
 Most men who contract HPV (of any type) never develop any symptoms or health problems.
 Unfortunately, there are no blood tests clinically available to diagnose a person for HPV prior to vaccination.
 Most of the time, patients are diagnosed when visible genital warts appear.

 If you have already had visible warts, the next most important issue is preventing transmission to other partners!
 The safest way to prevent transmission is to avoid sexual contact around the areas with warts.
-Using latex barriers (condoms and dental dams) can reduce the risk of transmitting infection, but doesn't eliminate it entirely because HPV can be present on parts of skin not covered by a condom or dental dam.
+Using barrier methods (condoms and dental dams) can reduce the risk of transmitting infection, but doesn't eliminate it entirely because HPV can be present on parts of skin not covered by a condom or dental dam.
 You and your partner will have to come to an agreement about what kind of risk you are comfortable with.
 HPV can be dangerous, but often goes away on its own without causing any damage.
 Again, compliments to you for your concern about your own health and your partner's.